 Being the neat freaks they are, cats hate nothing more than a dirty litter box.
-Therefore, always make sure that their crate is clean.
+Therefore, always make sure that their box is clean.

 4. Take Your Cat to the Vet

-As mentioned, you can tell when your cat is hurting, as the meows are low-pitched, prolonged, and mournful-sounding.
-If your cat is making painful meows, take them to the vet immediately for evaluation.
+As mentioned, you can tell when your cat is in pain when the meows are low-pitched, prolonged, and mournful-sounding.
+If your cat is making painful meows, take them to the vet immediately for an evaluation.
 The vet will also determine whether your cat is in heat, as unspayed females are tremendously vocal when they are in heat.

 5. Get Your Cat a Partner

 Cats are solitary by nature.
-However, house cats tend to get bored quickly, as they barely have a to-do list.
-Bored cats tend to meow constantly since they want attention or somebody to play with.
+However, house cats get bored quickly.
+Bored cats meow constantly since they want attention or somebody to play with.
 Therefore, if your kitty is a lone feline, consider getting them a friend to keep them company.

-Meowing is cute, which is why we are helpless to it.
-However, excessive meowing is annoying, especially when you are trying to work, sleep, or just chill on the couch.
+It’s heartwarming when your cat meows at you affectionately.
+However, excessive meowing is annoying, especially when you are trying to work, sleep, or relax on the couch.
 The most critical step in curbing excessive meowing is establishing why your cat is doing it in the first place.
 Once you do, you will be in a better position to find an effective solution.

 Featured Image Credit: Oscar Wiedemeijer, Shutterstock